zachpmanson/notes/notes/Posts/Fixing Lightspeed Ramming.md

 It also creates a logical reason why a droid-piloted lightspeed ram wouldn't have worked in The Last Jedi, since it is well established that ships can be scanned for the presence of lifeforms.
 Your enemy could detect that your ship has no lifeforms aboard, surmise you are planning on ramming them, giving them the opportunity to counter.

-The psuedoscience of how this works could be easily explained, even within limited explanation that hyperspace has in Star Wars.
+The pseudoscience of how this works could be easily explained, even within limited explanation that hyperspace has in Star Wars.

 > A Resistance engineer (perhaps named Rose) hurriedly pushes past officers on the bridge, panting as she reaches Admiral Holdo.
-A sergeant begins to berate her for forcing her way onto the bridge, but he is put at ease by the Admiral.
+A sergeant begins to berate her for forcing her way onto the bridge but he is put at ease by the Admiral.
 Holdo asks the engineer what's so important it warrants the commotion.
 >
 > "If they're tracking us through hyperspace, their ship must be in normal space and hyperspace at the same time" says the engineer as she catches her breath.
 >
 > Holdo's expression drops.
 She pauses, eyes calculating.
 What the engineer is intimating has never been done before.
-The rooms is silent.
+The room is silent.
 >
 > Holdo snaps back to reality, ordering the bridge be cleared and the ship evacuated.